awsdocs/aws-cost-management-user-guide/doc_source/configurecostallocreport.md

 Any charges that cannot be grouped by tags in your Cost Allocation Report default to the standard billing aggregation \(organized by Account/Product/Line Item\) and are included in your report\.
 Situations where you can have unallocated costs include:
 + You signed up for a Cost Allocation Report mid\-month\.
 + Some resources aren't tagged for part, or all, of the billing period\.
-+ You are using services that currently do not support tagging\.
++ You are using services that currently don't support tagging\.
 + Subscription\-based charges, such as Premium Support and AWS Marketplace monthly fees, cannot be allocated\.
 + One\-time fees, such as Amazon EC2 Reserved Instance upfront charges, cannot be allocated\.